hci330/winter2021/pages/syllabus.md

 1. We will not be using the final exam time for this class.

 ## Getting Questions Answered
+* Office Hours: Friday 2-3PM (after lab)
-We love questions and we hope that you will feel comfortable asking questions about the readings, homework, labs, projects, or anything else related to the course.
-KJ and I will be posting our office hours by the end of the week.
+* We love questions and we hope that you will feel comfortable asking questions about the readings, homework, labs, projects, or anything else related to the course.

 ## A Note on Class Recordings
 The Provost's office has asked instructors to publish the following language in the syllabus: